ververica/flink-sql-cookbook/foundations/09_convert_timezones/09_convert_timezones.md

 In this recipe we create a table which contains IoT devices status updates including timestamp and device time zone, which we'll convert to UTC.

-We create the table first, then use the [`CONVERT_TZ`](https://nightlies.apache.org/flink/flink-docs-stable/docs/dev/table/functions/systemfunctions/#temporal-functions) function to convert the `iot_timestamp`, casted to `string` as required by the function, to UTC.
+We create the table first, then use the [`CONVERT_TZ`](https://nightlies.apache.org/flink/flink-docs-stable/docs/dev/table/functions/systemfunctions/#temporal-functions) function to convert the timestamp to UTC.
+The `CONVERT_TZ` function requires the input timestamp to be passed as string, thus we apply the cast function to `iot_timestamp`.

 ```sql
 CREATE TABLE iot_status (